bluescarni/heyoka/doc/tut_ensemble.rst

 The value returned by ``ensemble_propagate_until()`` is a vector of tuples constructed by concatenating the integrator object used for each integration and the tuple returned by each ``propagate_until()`` invocation.
-This way, at the end of an ensemble propagation it is possible to inspect both the state of each integrator object and the outcome of each invocation of ``propagate_until()`` (including, e.g., the :ref:`continuous output <tut_c_output>`, if requested).
+This way, at the end of an ensemble propagation it is possible to inspect both the state of each integrator object and the output of each invocation of ``propagate_until()`` (including, e.g., the :ref:`continuous output <tut_c_output>`, if requested).